Negligence

 In addition, when an injury occurs that most likely arose out of a failure to act with due care and ends with a fatality, the charge may also be elevated to that of gross negligence.

-How Can a Negligence Attorney Help Me With My Case?
+How Can a Negligence Attorney Help You With Your Case?

 If you have been injured by the negligence of another individual or entity, you need the skill and experience of an attorney who is not afraid to fight for your legal rights.
 A negligence lawyer understands the various types of damages that you may be entitled to, depending on the particular circumstances of your case.
 The most common types of damages that are recovered in a negligence case consist of the following: